 Looking at Scala collections from a high level, there are three main categories to choose from:

-- Sequences are a linear collection of elements and may be indexed (like an array) or linear (like a linked list)
+- Sequences are a sequential collection of elements and may be indexed (like an array) or linear (like a linked list)

 - Maps contain a collection of key/value pairs, like a Java

 - Sets are an unordered collection of unique elements

 All of those are basic types, and have subtypes for specific purposes, such as concurrency, caching, and streaming.
 In addition to those three main categories, there are other useful collection types, including ranges, stacks, and queues.